Academics

 Saitama Iwatsuki Campus

-This department trains physical therapists so they have the skills and abilities to provide therapy and training that assists people with physical disabilities, resulting from illness or injury, recover function and reintegrate into society, as well as assist people of advancing age to prevent any functional decline.
-Students receive meticulous guidance from highly experienced teaching staff in well-equipped facilities and learning environments to gain skills in therapeutic and preventive physical therapy, which is grounded in scientific evidence.
-In light of the importance of clinical instruction, systematic clinical training is also provided incrementally beginning from students' first year to develop their clinical competence.
-Physical therapists, who support patients over extended periods of time, also need training in human relations skills so that they develop patience, leadership and communication skills.
-Courses have been set to enable students to understand psychological and welfare issues facing people with disabilities, enabling them to develop a rich humanity for supporting patients.
+This department trains physical therapists so they have the skills and abilities to provide therapy and training that assists people with physical disabilities resulting from illness or injury to recover functions and reintegrate into society, and to promote fitness and health aimed at preventing sports injuries and functional decline due to aging.
+In addition to meticulous guidance from highly experienced teaching staff in well-equipped facilities and learning environments, students receive practical instruction from therapists with specialist skills from both inside and outside the university, aimed at training physical therapists who can perform proficiently in clinical practice.
+In light of the importance of clinical instruction, from their first year, students have the opportunity to experience clinical practice, and systematic clinical training is also provided incrementally to develop clinical competence.
+Courses have been set to enable students to understand psychological and welfare issues so that they develop the patience, leadership and communication skills required of physical therapists who support patients over extended periods of time.
+Students also develop a rich humanity for supporting patients.

 Saitama Iwatsuki Campus